Xpazeman/tld-ambient-lights/README.md

 * Option to change default intensity of Aurora powered lights.

 ## Installation
-* If you haven't already done so, install the [Mod Loader](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller) by **zeobviouslyfakeacc**
+* If you haven't already done so, install the [Mod Loader](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller) by **zeobviouslyfakeacc** and patch your game.
-* Head over to the Releases page and download AmbientLights.zip
+* Head over to the [Releases](https://github.com/Xpazeman/tld-ambient-lights/releases/) page and download Ambient_Lights_vX.X.zip
 * Unzip it and move AmbientLights.dll and the ambient-lights folder into your mods directory (it's in <path_to_TheLongDark_installation_folder>/mods )

 ## Editing the mod's lighting